Welcome Packs and NDIS Compliance

 Promoting NDIS Participant Understanding

-The NDIS Practice Standards state specific topics on which information must be provided.
-These include: rights and obligations, the conditions under which supports are provided and might be withdrawn or denied, the risks involved and how the service providers manages incidents and information security, and how to make complaints about the service.
-Welcome Packs are a great way to provide this information, not least because participants and their supporters can keep referring back to the material until they are satisfied.
+The Standards state specific topics on which information must be provided.
+These include: rights and obligations, the conditions under which supports are provided and might be withdrawn or denied, the risks involved, how service providers manage incidents and information security, and how to make complaints about the service.

 How to create Audit Evidence

-Free PQplus Welcome Packs Templates
+Free PQplus Welcome Pack Templates

 The design had to be generic to support compliance in a wide variety of NDIS services.
 It had to be modifiable without need for expensive graphics software.
 And suit a range of printing options.

-Because they were created by PQplus, you can be confident that the information is correct, and that they work strategically to satisfy NDIS compliance requirements – so long as you follow the advice in this article.
+Because they were created by PQplus, you can be confident that the information is correct, and that they work strategically to satisfy NDIS compliance requirements — so long as you follow the advice in this article.
 We know they are used by large and small NDIS providers across Australia.
-So it seems they’ve worked out OK.
+So, it seems they’ve worked out OK.

-We’re now celebrating 1000 downloads of our free Welcome Pack templates.
 The templates are Word documents, and fully customisable.
 Providers can use the templates in any way they want (as long as they don’t sell them!).
-Print them as they are, or use only the text.
+Print them as they are or use only the text.
 If you’ve downloaded the PQplus Welcome Pack Template, we’d love to hear how they’ve worked for you.
 Like Lorraine did….

 Your ‘Welcome’ pack is a fantastic aid for us and participants.